 AN ENVIRONMENTAL HISTORY OF FOOD AND FARMING

-post-agricultural landscape, northeastern U.S. (left); diversity in an
+landscape, northeastern U.S. (left); diversity in an eastern North

-population dynamics, etc..
-It's about understanding what has
+dynamics, etc..
+It's about understanding what has happened (and is

-advocacy or a platform for promoting agendas.
-It is a
+arena for advocacy or a platform for promoting agendas.
+It is a place for argument

 evidence-driven, rooted in understanding of empirical principles and